Tap below to save 50% at checkout.

 These are some reasons you may be experiencing nightmares:

 Nightmares can cause anxiety around the sleep process, so it’s a good idea to try to identify the source or cause of your nightmares so you can reduce the likelihood that they occur.

 Although the REM stage is the final stage of sleep, it isn’t the deepest stage of sleep.
-Deep sleep is the third stage of sleep and is an NREM stage.
-There is no rapid eye movement when you’re in the deep sleep stage, and the two stages have very different purposes and benefits.
+Deep sleep is the third stage in the cycle and is an NREM stage—meaning there is no rapid eye movement—and the two stages have very different purposes and benefits.

 During the deep sleep stage, your body is working on repairing and regrowing tissue, building your bones and muscles, and strengthening your immune system.
 Your body and brain activity processes are also at their slowest and most relaxed state.